 ACCOMMODATION: Very good to excellent, all have private, en-suite bathrooms, full-time hot water, and 24h electricity.
 Wi-fi is also available in all lodges, though often it only works in the public areas and not the rooms.

 PHOTOGRAPHY: This is a birding tour, but casual photographers will have great opportunities to photograph birds at feeders in a few places, and on the mangrove boat tour.
 Photography inside the forest is much more challenging.
-Serious bird photographers should check out our Costa Rica Photo Journey.
+Serious bird photographers should check out our Costa Rica Photo Tour.

 WHEN TO GO: We usually offer this tour in February and July, and both are great months to visit.
 February is the high season in Costa Rica, and it averages drier (though some rain can still be expected, especially at La Selva).
 The July tour is timed for when there is often a mini “dry season” in the middle of the rainy, or “green” season.
 You can still expect more rain on average than in February, but it usually comes in short bursts, and when it is not raining, the birds can be more active; sites are also usually less crowded.